 PVC damage is caused by storing coins in soft plastic flips that contain polyvinyl chloride (PVC.)
-PVC most commonly manifests as a light-to-dark greenish residue, although it can appear as milky or light gray in color.
-It has a distinctive "plastic" odor which can range from subtle to strong.
+PVC most commonly manifests as a light-to-dark greenish residue, although it can appear as milky or light gray.
+It has a distinctive "plastic" odor which can range from subtle to intense.
 I recommend treating coins for PVC residue whenever you can smell PVC on them, even if you don't see the greenish residue yet, because if the coin has a plastic stink, the PVC breakdown process has begun.

 What You Need: